queso-fuego/amateuros/README.md

 ![Showing 'dir' command inside bochs dev environment](https://gitlab.com/queso_fuego/quesos/-/raw/master/screenshots/OS_Dev_1_2020_03_08.PNG "Basic Screenshot showing 'dir' command inside dev environment")
 ![Showing 'editor' program in hex editor mode, loading its own bootsector](https://gitlab.com/queso_fuego/quesos/-/raw/master/screenshots/OS_Dev_2020_07-17.PNG "Basic Screenshot showing 'editor' program loading its own bootsector")

-These are out of date and more screenshots will be added in future
+These are wayyy out of date and more screenshots will be added in the future

-How to Build:
+How to Build/Run:
 -------------
 - Download & install bochs http://bochs.sourceforge.net/ or qemu https://www.qemu.org/download/ (or get either from your distro's package manager)
-- Download & install make or ensure you have 'make' installed (bsd and gnu make should both work I think, though this is mainly tested with bsdmake)
+- Download & install 'make' (bsd and gnu make should both work I think, though this is mainly tested with bsdmake)
 - Download & install fasm/flat assembler https://flatassembler.net/download.php (nasm should work as well, though you will need minor changes to any pure .asm files)
 - clone and cd to this repo's /build folder
 - Ensure you have the .bochsrc file (if using bochs) in /bin, and the makefile in /build